GeoscienceAustralia/hazimp/docs/install.rst

   python setup.py develop

-Please read the `Contributing code`_ notes if you wish to modify HazImp.
+Please read the :ref:`contributing` notes if you wish to modify HazImp.

 To use HazImp, run `hazimp --help` from the command line.
 You can also verify the code using `./run_tests`.